 Federal Criminal Defense – United States Sentencing Guidelines

-In handling any Federal Criminal Defense case, make sure that the attorney you select is educated on the United States Sentencing Guidelines (“USSG”).
+In handling any Federal Criminal Defense case, make sure that the criminal lawyer you select is educated on the United States Sentencing Guidelines (“USSG”).
 Unlike State practice, defendants are usually subjected to much more sever and lengthy prison sentences in the federal system and the USSG play a significant role in a defendant’s ultimate sentence.

 When handling a Federal Criminal Defense case, the attorneys at Randall & Stump, Criminal Defense Attorneys make sure that our clients understand the impact the USSG have on their decisions to go to trial or resolve their case with a plea.
 Clients are sometimes confused when they are told that they are look at five, ten, twenty years or more.
 The United States Code outlines the sentencing ranges that a person faces.
 Typically ranges of punishments can be zero to five years zero to twenty and in some cases there are mandatory minimum sentences.
 Certain federal drug crimes can carry mandatory minimums.